 I was also featured on the front cover of the book How to Teach Your Baby to Read, by Glenn Doman, the founder of IAHP.
 I was just a few years old, but I could read at a high school level.
 I was also featured on TV for being a child math prodigy on a show called Whitney & Company.
 You can see a clip here at minute 5:40.

-I currently live in Historic Northeast Philadelphia with my Shih Tzu Wolfgang.
-In between managing my businesses I enjoy a wide variety of activities such as cooking healthy recipes, painting acrylic on canvas, practicing the violin and piano, listening to orchestras perform, watching a show at a theater, attending museum exhibits, traveling to other countries, watching independent films, visiting historic places, spending time with my dog, learning new languages, exercise and yoga, spending time with my family and friends, and anything new or exciting that piques my interest or curiosity.
+I live and manage my businesses in historic Northeast Philadelphia.
+I enjoy a wide variety of activities such as cooking healthy recipes, practicing the piano, writing screenplays, listening to orchestras perform, watching a show at a theater, attending museum exhibits, traveling to other countries, watching independent films, visiting historic places, learning new languages, exercise and yoga, spending time with my family and friends, and anything new or exciting that piques my interest or curiosity.

 I truly believe in a healthy work / life balance and it shows in my daily schedule.
 Although I work most hours of the day, I take the time necessary to decompress and focus my energy in a positive way.
 I’m also an experienced graphic designer and have created hundreds of unique designs for digital assets, websites and mobile apps along with developing the functionality to help bring them to life.
 Feel free to check out my portfolio here, tech resume here, writing resume here, and film resume here.